Sailing at the 2012 Summer Olympics – Elliott 6m

 The Women's Elliott 6m was a sailing event on the Sailing at the 2012 Summer Olympics program in Weymouth and Portland National Sailing Academy.
-The competition was Match race format.
+The competition followed a match race format.
 It consisted of a round-robin a quarter finals, semi-finals, petit-final and final series.
-The top eight crews from the round-robin were seeded into the quarter final.
+The top eight crews from the round-robin were seeded into the quarter finals.

 Summary

 A total of 98 matches were sailed: